GrosSlava/gaml-c/Documentation/LanguageStandard/7-Modules/06-ModuleSeparation.md

 - Source file has ".gaml" extension
 - Source file must implemet module
 - Source file can be compiler
-- Source file can't be imported
+- Source file can't be imported (header file will be selected first)

 ## Module implementation

-".gaml" file can implement module.
+".gaml" file can implement module. \
+Technically, module implementation it is importing header and add something to it (e.g function implementation).

 - Implementation file must start with declaration about implementation
 - Implementation file can't be imported